 Enabling Event Sync

 Important: Microsoft 365 Calendar Sync uses the Microsoft Graph API to access your firm's Microsoft Cloud services.
 Due to the nature of the Microsoft Graph API, any update made to a past or future calendar event from Practifi to Microsoft Outlook will automatically trigger Microsoft Outlook to send an updated event invitation to all attendee inboxes.
-For this reason, we recommend Administrators examine all potential risks before enabling the calendar sync feature.
-Enabling event sync without careful consideration may result in unwanted event invitations, updates or cancellations being sent to end clients. |
+For this reason, we recommend Administrators examine all potential risks before enabling the two-way calendar sync feature.
+Enabling the two-way event sync without careful consideration may result in unwanted event invitations, updates or cancellations being sent to end clients. |

 To enable event sync for users, navigate to the Users & Mailboxes tab of the Microsoft 365 Sync page within the Settings app.
 The Sync Events option appears as a column in the User table alongside Sync Emails.
 Check the box for each user you would like to enable the feature for.
 To save time, you can check the box in the header row beside Sync Events to select all users listed.